 Thankfully, a voice in my head took charge.
 You and two women are a gyrating pretzel," it said.
 Everywhere you put your hand, there's a boob.
 Important body parts are grinding against your thighs.
 These lovely women are breathing in your ear.
-How about not singing lyrics to a song you don't know?
-Try not to be a tool.
+How about not singing a song you don't know?
+How about not signing at all?
 Focus on the vastly more important things demanding your attention.

 Come Friday morning, we did not speak to admissions officers, audit classes, or see the library.
 It was the first time I ever drank chamomile tea, though.
 The woman whose bed I woke up in - I just crashed there, nothing more - told me it was good for hangovers.
 She was categorically wrong.

 Shows I've loved over the past few years: